grimmer0125/express-mongo-rest-k8s-sample/README.md

 # Express Mongo Rest K8s Sample

 Features:
-- Use Kubernete settings to deploy to Google Kubernetes Engine and it is easily to deploy to AWS, Azure.
+- Add Kubernete settings to deploy to Google Kubernetes Engine and it is easily to deploy to AWS, Azure.
 It is portable.
 - Kubernete features used in this project:
-    - auto heal
+    - Auto heal (which auto-restart crashed servers)
-    - load balance
+    - Load balance (2 VM nodes with 2 K8s pods setup)
-    - service discovery
+    - Service discovery (Node.js <-> MongoDB)
 - API documents generated from comments.
 - Convenient Testing or Playing.
 For example,
     - Use Postman (UI) by importing the shared collection
     - Use `jest` (Command line) to run unit tests locally.
     - Use Docker to test quickly.
 - An Restful API example for a key-value storage.
 Directory structure & partial setting (e.g. apidoc, [query string utility](https://github.com/diegohaz/querymen)) is borrowed from [generator-rest](https://github.com/diegohaz/generator-rest).
 Each **API endpoint** has its own folder, containing model, controller, router and test flies.
+- Use ES6 module system (import, export) via Babel.
 - Use MongoDB ODM library: Mongoose.
-- Convenient debugging setting via Visual Studio Code, using debugger with breakpoints for codes and tests !!
+- Add Convenient debugging setting via [Visual Studio Code](https://code.visualstudio.com/), using debugger with breakpoints for codes and tests !!
+- Add [debug](https://www.npmjs.com/package/debug) module to define log levels

 ## Links